Education in Thailand: Uniforms

 Uniforms are compulsory for all students with very few variations from the standard model throughout the public and private school systems, including colleges and universities.

 University uniforms are standard throughout the country and consist of a white blouse and plain or pleated skirt for females, and long black trousers, a white long-sleeved shirt with a dark blue or black tie for males.
 Thammasat University is the first university in Thailand that broke the uniform stereotype by providing choice for students to wear a polite uniform as a result of the democracy movement in 1932.
 Cracks in the university uniform policy began to appear in 2018 as a result of student agitation.
 The Faculty of Arts at Chulalongkorn University (CU) abolished the compulsory uniform requirement.
 CU has long claimed that its student uniform is prestigious as it was bestowed upon CU students by King Rama V, the university's founder.
+In Mahidol University (MU) which was founded in 1888 by Majesty King Chulalongkorn (Rama V) as Siriraj Hospital also has uniform requirement where students need to wear white shirt and The Mahidol University brooch is pinned on the right side of the shirt.